darakeon/dfm/docs/PULL_REQUEST_TEMPLATE.md

 ## Tasks to publish

+- [ ] Select tasks for new version
 - [ ] Change version numbers and add to jsons
 - [ ] Execute non-destructive Sql
 - [ ] Update Site